Bayes Calculations from Quantile Implied Likelihood: Illustrations of QIL

-This data set contains observations of business ties (financial ties such as loans, credits and joint partnerships) among 16 Renaissance Florentine families who were locked in a struggle for political control of the city of Florence around 1430 (Breiger \&\ Pattison, 1986; Padgett, 1994).
-The Florentine data set reports the network ties ($y=1$) among the 16 families, as follows.
+To further illustrate, consider the \texttt{Florentine} \texttt{Business} social network data.
+This data set contains observations of business network ties (financial ties such as loans, credits and joint partnerships) among 16 Renaissance Florentine families who were locked in a struggle for political control of the city of Florence around 1430 \citep[][Table 1]{BreigerPattison86} .
+This data set gives the network ties ($y=1$) among the 16 families, as follows.
 Family 3 had ties with families 5, 6, 9, and 11 (resp.); family 4 had ties with families 7, 8, 11; 5 with 3, 8, 11; 6 with 3, 9; 7 with 4, 8; 8 with 4, 5, 7, 11; 9 with 3, 6, 10, 14, 16; 10 with 9; 11 with 3, 4, 5, 8; 14 with 9; 16 with 9.
-All other pairs of families have no ties ($y=0$).
-This data set is used to illustrate the QIL and binary logit model approximation to the ERG model (Table 1), using two covariates, namely, the number of network ties $x_{1}(\mathcal{Y}_{n})= {\textstyle\sum\nolimits_{i<j}} y_{ij}$ and the number of two-stars $x_{2}(\mathcal{Y}_{n})= {\textstyle\sum\nolimits_{i<j<k}} y_{ik}y_{jk}$.
-A quadratic version of this model was also considered, which included the same two covariates, their squares, and the two way interactions.
-For each model version, there was no intercept parameter $\beta_{0}$, and the coefficients $\boldsymbol{\beta}=(\beta_{1},\ldots,\beta_{p})^{\top}$ were assigned the LASSO\ prior (Table 2).
+All other pairs of families have no ties ($y=0$). for the ERG model we consider two network covariates, $\mathbf{x}(\mathcal{Y}_{n} )=(x_{1}(\mathcal{Y}_{n}),x_{2}(\mathcal{Y}_{n}))$, given by the number of network ties $x_{1}(\mathcal{Y}_{n})= {\textstyle\sum\nolimits_{i<j}} y_{ij}$ and the number of two-stars $x_{2}(\mathcal{Y}_{n})= {\textstyle\sum\nolimits_{i<j<k}} y_{ik}y_{jk}$.